🥳🥳EOFY Sim Sale On Now - Up To 30% Off🥳🥳

 Ignoring Ergonomics

 Racing for hours in an uncomfortable position kills the enjoyment fast.
 Your seating position, wheel distance, and pedal angle all matter enormously.
-Before finalizing any cockpit purchase, research proper racing ergonomics.
+Before finalising any cockpit purchase, research proper racing ergonomics.

 Critical measurements to get right: